ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 - `setters.yaml`: used to set customizable data.
 - `Kptfile`: used to keep track of package versions and [declaratively set which functions](https://kpt.dev/book/04-using-functions/01-declarative-function-execution) should run during rendering.
 For example, [apply-setters](https://catalog.kpt.dev/apply-setters/v0.2/).

-**Notice:** source-base, source-customization and deploy have now moved under the additional folders being the [Configcontroller](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/configcontroller), [Kubernetes](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/kubernetes) for tier1, tier2 and tier34.
+**Notice :** source-base, source-customization and deploy have now moved under the additional folders being the [configcontroller](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/configcontroller), [kubernetes](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/kubernetes) for tier1, tier2 and tier34.

-Under the technology layer: Kubernetes will be observing the Kubernetes folder and the Config Controller will be observing the Config Controller folder with each having their own manifest files.
+Under the technology layer: Kubernetes will be observing the kubernetes folder and the Config Controller will be observing the configcontroller folder with each having their own manifest files.

 ## Step 1 - Setup